-Let’s put your mind at ease about smart meters and your health, data and privacy.
+Let’s put your mind at ease with the following answers to questions about smart meters and your health, data and privacy:

 Smart meters are relatively new technology, so you may be concerned about their effect on your home and family’s safety.
 Rest assured, there’s no need to worry, the smart meters we use at OVO are extremely safe.
 They are covered by UK and EU product safety legislation, which means they’ve undergone rigorous testing to make sure they are stable and secure.